Little Victories (Chris Knight album)

 Little Victories is the eighth studio album by American country music artist Chris Knight.
 The album was released on September 11, 2012, via Drifter's Church.
 It was produced by Ray Kennedy.
 The record marked Knight's first original release in four years, following his 2008 album Heart of Stone and three years after his demo album Trailer II in 2009.
+Commercially, the album peaked at number 25 on the Billboard Top Country Albums chart.